mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/02/Day-42/">March 02, 2017</a></small></div>
-<p><strong>The top Democrat on the House Intelligence Committee accused FBI Director James Comey of withholding information on Russia probe</strong>.
+<p><strong>The top Democrat on the House Intelligence Committee accused FBI Director James Comey of withholding information on <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 "In order for us to do our investigation in a thorough and credible way, we're going to need the FBI to fully cooperate… to fully tell us the length and breadth of any counterintelligence investigations they are conducting," Rep. Adam Schiff told reporters after emerging from a classified meeting with Comey.
 "At this point the director was not willing to do that."
 Schiff raised the prospect of subpoenaing the agency. (<a href="http://www.politico.com/story/2017/03/schiff-doj-235615" target="_blank">Politico</a>)</p>